 Two trees stood in the garden of Eden.
 The tree of life offered its fruit to man, but he ate of the tree of the knowledge of good and evil instead.
 The pursuit of prosperity (really, anything but God) instead of wisdom has haunted man ever since.
-The foolish man spends his entire life in pursuit of earthly treasure.
+The foolish man spends his entire life in pursuit of earthly treasure only.

 Job's discourse on earthly wealth and the wisdom of God teaches a number of truths:

 God offers His wisdom to those who pursue Him.
 It takes real spiritual hunger and hyper-diligence to fight the rushing current of a world gone mad in earthly pursuits.

 How has the "counsel" of Job's friends altered his relationship with them?

 What character of God does Job tenaciously cling to in spite of his suffering physically and socially?